 Check the quality of any gems you purchase before legally removing them from the country.
-All precious stones require an export licence.
+All precious stones require an export license.
 Diamond and gem smuggling is treated similarly to drug trafficking – expect a lengthy jail term.

 Sporting events and concerts at the national stadium pose a high risk to personal security and safety.
 Pickpocketing is rife.
 Poor crowd control and overcrowding make the general stands - and sometimes even the VIP area - uncomfortable and unsafe.
 Rioting has occurred at previous events and could occur again in the future.

-You should carry ID (passport or residence permit) at all times, particularly when driving or taking a taxi, when the likelihood of having to produce it is high.
+You should carry ID (passport or residence permit) at all times, particularly when driving or taking a taxi when the likelihood of having to produce it is high.

 You will need a Yellow Fever vaccination certificate to enter Sierra Leone.
 You'll need it to leave, too.
 Some airlines won't let you board if you can't produce it.
 You'll certainly need to show it to border control agents at your next destination.

-Speaking of malaria, it is common.
+Speaking of Malaria, it is common in Sierra Leone.

 There can be water shortages in the Freetown area, especially at the end of the dry season (March to June), which lowers the quality of the drinking water.
-If you suffer from diarrhoea you should seek immediate medical attention.
+If you suffer from diarrhea you should seek immediate medical attention.